 Walla Walla, Then & Now™

 Using vintage images and current-day photographs taken from the same vantage point, City of Walla Walla Communications Manager Brenden Koch creates then-and-now views of Walla Walla scenes.
-Check back here each #ThenandNowThursday to see the latest set.
+Check back here occasionally to see what's new (and old).

 Walla Walla's post-contact history

 Walla Walla is a First Nations name meaning "many waters."
 In 1805, when Lewis and Clark traveled by the mouth of a small river flowing into the Columbia River, they met a group of Native Americans who told them their name for the small river was "Wallah Wallah."
 So Lewis and Clark called the Indian tribe by the same name as the river.

 A few years later, a fur-trading post was set up at the mouth of the river and was called Fort Walla Walla.
 In 1836, American missionaries Marcus and Narcissa Whitman established the first European-American settlement on the river.

 The U.S. Cavalry in 1856 established a new Fort Walla Walla about 20 miles east, where our city is now located, to enforce the Indian treaty and protect the settlers.
 Our city was originally called Steptoeville, named after the officer in charge of the fort.
 However, he lost a battle with the Native Americans, as well as his reputation, so the name of the town changed to Walla Walla on Nov.
 7, 1859.
 For a few years, it was the largest town west of Minneapolis and north of San Francisco.
 Now, it is a small city of about 34,000.